ben-razor/caspookem/README.md

 The game is at a very early stage.
 Only a few rooms are implemented to demonstrate the concept.

-The story line can be integrated into the game based on the outline in the [design document]().
+The story line can be integrated into the game based on the outline in the [design outline](https://github.com/ben-razor/caspookem/blob/main/nctl-vs-cors.md).

 More rooms can be added to create a multiplayer battle mode.